-There is only so many hours in the day and only so much of an opportunity to conduct in-depth interviews.
+There are only so many hours in the day and only so much of an opportunity to conduct in-depth interviews.
 The documentation that you provide to the evaluator should be fully complete and allow him or her to learn as much background about you and your family as possible.

-It is no use to tell half-truths or outright lies.
-If it is discovered that you have attempted to hide information that will be worse than the consequences of fully admitting a chemical dependency when given the opportunity.
+It is no use to tell half-truths or outright lies if it is discovered that you have attempted to hide information that will be worse than the consequences of fully admitting a chemical dependency when given the opportunity.

 Child Custody Evaluations are not easy- finding strong representation can be

-Choosing to hire the Law Office of Bryan Fagan, PLLC to represent you in a divorce or child custody case can simplify, streamline and create peace of mind in your life.
+Choosing to hire the Law Office of Bryan Fagan, PLLC, to represent you in a divorce or child custody case can simplify, streamline, and create peace of mind in your life.
 While no family law case is easy for you or your family, our office strives to provide the sort of advocacy that allows our clients to achieve their goals.

-For a free of charge consultation with one of our licensed family law attorneys please do not hesitate to contact our office today.
+For a free of charge consultation with one of our licensed family law attorneys, please do not hesitate to contact our office today.
 We represent clients across southeast Texas and would be honored to do the same for you and your family.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Custody E-Book”

 Other Articles you may be interested in: